 About the garden

-School of Economic Science
+School of Philosophy & Economic Science

-Seven miles from the heart of historic Oxford lies Waterperry Gardens – eight acres of beautiful ornamental gardens with a fascinating history.
+Seven miles from the heart of historic Oxford lies Waterperry Gardens – nine acres of beautiful ornamental gardens with a fascinating history.
 Established as a School of Horticulture for Ladies by Beatrix Havergal in 1932, it is now also home to a plant centre, garden shop, art gallery, gift barn, museum and teashop.